 So how do you meet people?
 Move to LA, join some film groups (Filmmakers Alliance is a great community of talented folks, for example), work on some films for friends, go to parties, but most of all, be a human.
 Artifice gets you nowhere.
 “Playing Hollywood” makes you look like a schmuck.
 Just be a good person, help others, and constantly be meeting new, awesome people who can help your career.

-They lose their focus
+Screenwriters quit because they lose their focus

 Screenwriters who are easily distracted are often the first ones to give up screenwriting, sure.
 But the more insidious forms of distraction are often the ones which appear to be helping you as a screenwriter.